lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **Does <kbd>CAPSLOCK</kbd> still do what it usually does, even if it's a keybind?**

-No. Line 5 of the script disables <kbd>CAPSLOCK</kbd>.
+No, the fifth of the script disables <kbd>CAPSLOCK</kbd>.
 You can still use it as a hotkey in the in-game UI.

 **How do I pick a modifier other than <kbd>SPACE</kbd>?**